Last verified: 17 days ago

 Absorption & Bioavailability

 Unknown for therapeutic purposes.
-Silver particles are absorbed orally and accumulate in tissues over time, which is a safety concern rather than a benefit.
-Serum silver levels are detectable after oral dosing but do not correlate with any proven health effect.
+Silver particles are absorbed orally and accumulate in tissues over time, which is a toxicity concern rather than a benefit.
+No data from provided studies on therapeutic bioavailability.

 Red Flags to Watch For

-- Argyria: permanent blue-gray skin and nail discoloration from silver accumulation — documented in real patients taking colloidal silver supplements
+- Argyria: permanent blue-gray skin and nail discoloration from silver accumulation — documented in case reports of oral use

-- High-concentration products (e.g., 1000 mg/L) may exceed EPA oral reference dose safety thresholds, especially with unclear labeling
+- Potential toxicological risk: commercial products at high concentrations (up to 1000 mg/L) may exceed EPA oral reference dose safety thresholds

-- Genotoxicity signals: silver nanoparticles caused DNA damage (sister chromatid exchanges) in cell studies
+- Genotoxicity signals: silver nanoparticles caused DNA damage (sister chromatid exchanges) in laboratory cell studies

 Products Containing Colloidal Silver